-Because of disruptions caused by the COVID-19 pandemic, the DOE did not calculate any schools' lowest third for students in the first or second year of high school in 2021-22.
-In 2021, when first-year high school students were in 8th grade, many remote students did not take the New York State 8th grade ELA and math exams.
-In 2020, when second-year high school students were in 8th grade, the New York State 8th grade ELA and math exams were cancelled.
+Because of disruptions caused by the COVID-19 pandemic, NYCPS did not calculate any schools' lowest third for students in the second or third year of high school in 2022-23.
+In 2021, when second-year high school students were in 8th grade, many remote students did not take the New York State 8th grade ELA and math exams.
+In 2020, when third-year high school students were in 8th grade, the New York State 8th grade ELA and math exams were cancelled.
+The school's lowest third is reported for first-year high school students in the 2022-23 School Quality Reports.